Kibbeh: Iraq

-Kubba Mosul from Iraq is flat and round like a disc.
-Kubba halab is an Iraqi version of kibbeh created with a rice and potato crust and named after the largest city in Syria, Aleppo.
+Kubba Mosul from Iraq is flat and round like a disc, named after the city of Mosul.
+Kubba Halab is an Iraqi version of kibbeh created with a rice and potato crust and named after the largest city in Syria, Aleppo.
 Kubbat shorba is an Iraqi and Kurdish version prepared as a stew, commonly made with turnips and chard in a tomato-based stew.
 It is often served with arak and various salads.

 Among Kurdish Jews, there is a kubba soup flavored with aromatic thyme leaves during winter.

+Israel

+When Jews fled Iraq in the 1940s, 90 percent went to Israel, bringing dishes they had made since the Babylonian Exile (597 BCE) with them.
+As a result, kubbeh is now a strong part of Israeli cuisine.
+Sometimes it is fried, and sometimes it is cooked in a soup.

+Turkey

+In Turkey, kibbeh is called içli köfte.
+The outside shell can be made without or with tomato paste in different recipes.

+Several variants of içli köfte are protected as geographical indications by the Turkish Patent and Trademark Office: